onepanelio/core-docs/docs/getting-started/quickstart.md

 See [CLI overview](/docs/deployment/configuration/cli) for additional flags that that may apply.
 :::

-3. Populate `params.yaml` by following the instructions in the template, you can also refer to [configuration file sections](/docs/deployment/configuration/files#sections) for more detailed information.
+3. Populate `params.yaml` by following the instructions in the template, and referring to [configuration file sections](/docs/deployment/configuration/files#sections) for more detailed information.

 4. Finally, run the following command to deploy Onepanel to your cluster: